salesforce/botsim/docs/intro.rst

 .. image:: _static/BotSIM_design.png
   :width: 550

 The key design principles of BotSIM include modularity, extensibility and usability so that the framework can be easily adopted by both bot end users and developers.
-The framework comprises of three layers, namely the infrastructure layer, the adaptor layer and the toolkit layer.
+The framework comprises three layers, namely the infrastructure layer, the adaptor layer and the toolkit layer.

 Infrastructure layer
 **************************************************
 The infrastructure layer is designed to offer fundamental model support for the framework.
-It comprises two major categories: the natural language understanding (NLU), natural language generation (NLG) models and the key modules including the generator, the simulator and the remediator
+It comprises two major categories: the natural language understanding (NLU), natural language generation (NLG) models and the key modules including the generator, the simulator and the remediator.
-LAVIS has six key modules.

 - ``botsim.models`` contains BotSIM's  NLU and NLG models.
-From a dialogue system perspective, BotSIM can be viewed as counterpart to a chatbot: it needs to "understand" chatbot messages (NLU) and "respond" in natural languages (NLG).
+From a dialogue system perspective, BotSIM can be viewed as a counterpart to a chatbot: it needs to "understand" chatbot messages (NLU) and "respond" in natural languages (NLG).
   Currently, fuzzy matching-based NLU and template-based NLG models are provided for efficiency reasons.
-More advanced  NLU and NLG models can also be incorporated by the developers.
+Developers can also incorporate more advanced NLU and NLG models..
 - ``botsim.modules`` consists of the three key  modules to power BotSIM's "generation-simulation-remediation" pipeline.

     - ``botsim.modules.generator`` supports two major functionalities: 1) ``parser`` to parse bot metadata to infer dialog acts and dialog-act maps (BotSIM's NLU); 2) ``paraphraser`` to generate paraphrases of the input intent utterances to be used as intent queries in the simulation goals to probe bots' intent model.